yutakaos/rUIC/README.md

 - `nn` : the number of neighbors used for prediction
     - **num_neighbors** argument in rEDM.
-    - "e+1" may be used (nn = E + 1).
-If a scalar value is specified, nn = rep(nn, length(E)).
+    - "e+1" can be used if nn = E + 1.
+    - If a scalar value is specified, nn = rep(nn, length(E)).
+The vector with length(E) != length(nn) cannot be specified.
-    - If vector is specified and if length(E) \neq length(nn), error will be returned.

-- `n_boot` :  the number of bootstrap to be used for computing p-value
+- `n_boot` :  the number of bootstrap to be used for computing _p_ value
-    - The number of bootstrap to calculate p value.
+    - The number of bootstrap to calculate _p_ value.
+    - _p_ value is returned if n_boot > 1.

 - `Enull` : the method to determine the embedding dimension of null model
-    - If "e-1" is used, Enull is E - 1.
-If "adaptive" is used, Enull is the largest E, which satisfied E < Enull and p-value < alpha (`alpha` is the significant level).
+    - "e-1" may be used if Enull = E - 1.
+    - When "adaptive" is used, Enull is the largest E for E < Enull and pval < alpha (`alpha` is the significant level).

-- `scaling` : the local scaling (neighbor, velocity, no_scale)
+- `scaling` : the local scaling (neighbor, velocity or no_scale)
     - **This argument is experimental.
-May be changed in near future.**
+May be changed in the future.**
     - Method for local scaling of distance matrix.
-Implemented to improve noise-robustness.
+It may improve noise robustness.

 - `is_naive` : whether rEDM-style estimator is used
     - **This argument is experimental.
-May be changed in near future.**
+May be changed in the future.**
-    - Whether to return naive estimator, whose bias is not corrected.
+    - Whether to return naive estimator.
 If `FALSE`, the estimator bias is corrected using weights of neighbors.
-    - If `TRUE`, the result will be similar to Convergent Cross Mapping (CCM)
+    - If `TRUE`, the result will be similar to Convergent Cross Mapping (CCM) in rEDM package.

 ## Outputs in rUIC package
 - `E` : Embedding dimension